permutationlock/path_coloring_bgl/src/README.md

 ## Directories:

-### path_coloring
+### include
- This is the main directory of the project and contains header files for the three algorithms implemented.
-It also includes some headers for helper functions and data structures shared between the different algorithms.
+ This directory contains the main header only library.

 ### examples
  This directory contains examples displaying how to call each algorithm implemented.

 ### unit_tests
- This directory contains a unit testing suite for the headers in the path_coloring directory.
+ This directory contains a unit testing suite for the library.

-### visualization
- This directory contains a single header used to generate tikz drawings of boost graphs.

 ## Requirements
  The [Boost Libraries](http://www.boost.org/) and a compiler that supports the